 Tax Related Identity Theft

 Every year, identity thieves are ramping up their operations around tax season in order to steal tax refunds.
 Tax related identity theft has been growing, along with identity theft in general, in large percentages for many years.
-A persons Social Security Number (SSN) is the key to the fraud, and vulnerable people may not know until it is too late.
-An identity thief could have stolen a SSN months, or even years in the past, only to use it this year for tax related identity theft.
+A persons Social Security Number (SSN) is the key to the fraud.
+Vulnerable people may not know until it is too late.
+An identity thief could have stolen a SSN months in the past, only to use it this year for tax related identity theft.
 The victim of the tax fraud will often not know until it is too late.

 Even when practicing good personal information security, there is still a chance you could become victim of tax related identity theft.
-Some indications that you have become victim of tax related identity theft could be a letter (not an email) from the IRS informing you of a problem, or possibly a notification of a completed tax return.
-You may also find out if you file your return later in the tax season, only to find out that an identity thief has already filed a return using your SSN!
-If you find out that you have become a victim of tax related identity theft, it is important to contact the IRS immediately.
+Some indications that you have become victim of tax related identity theft could be a letter (not an email) from the IRS informing you of a problem.
+Or, possibly a notification of a completed tax return.
+If you file your return later in the tax season, you may also find out that an identity thief has already filed a return using your SSN!
+Lastly, if you find out that you have become a victim of tax related identity theft, it is important to contact the IRS immediately.
 The phone number for the “IRS Identity Protection Specialized Unit” is 1-800-908-4490.

-Since your tax refund is based on your Social Security Number (SSN) and personal information, it is important now more than ever, to be sure you are filing your returns on time as well as securing your personal information.
+Your tax refund is based on your Social Security Number (SSN) and personal information.
+It is important, now more than ever, to be sure you are filing your returns on time as well as securing your personal information.
 Securing your personal information is a very broad topic and could be a large article all on its own.
 We have put together a number of common tips below that will help keep your SSN and personal information safe that applies to both tax related identity theft and ID theft in general.